dosco/graphjin/README.md

 var_pop | Population Standard Variance
 var_samp | Sample Standard variance

-All kinds of quries are possible with GraphQL below is an example that uses a lot of the features available to web devs using GraphQL to get the exact data they need.
-Comments are also valid within queries.
+All kinds of queries are possible with GraphQL.
+Below is an example that uses a lot of the features available.
+Comments `# hello` are also valid within queries.

 ```javascript
 query {